 Recipe #1: Vegetable Scones

 Who says you can’t have vegetables in the morning?
 These veggie scones are perfect sides that go with bacon and eggs for breakfast.
 Not only that, but they are also great for both afternoon and dinner meals.
-Add other colorful ingredients, such as sun-dried tomatoes, peppers, and onions and follow this recipe:
+You can buy frozen spinach leaves and add other colorful ingredients, such as sun-dried tomatoes, peppers, and onions and follow this recipe:

 - 1 tbsp.
 Olive oil